-Taxes increased in 2023 in Wallonia and Flanders compared to 2022 for the 1000 GWh profile.
-Taxes for 1000 GWh consumers in Flanders and Wallonia have increased by 3% and 1%, respectively.
-There was a decrease in taxes in Belgium for the 100 GWh.
-The decrease was less than 1% for consumers connected to 70 kV in Flanders and up to 1% for similar customers in Wallonia.
+Taxes for 1000 GWh consumers have decreased by 3% in Flanders and increased by 1% in Wallonia.
+There was a decrease in taxes in Belgium for 100 GWh consumers.
+The decrease was up to 7% for consumers connected to 70 kV in Flanders and up to 2% for similar customers in Wallonia.

 Taxes in Belgium remain higher compared to the neighboring countries.
-Taxes are three times lower in the Netherlands, eight to twenty-six times lower in France and two to six times lower in Germany compared to the average taxes in Belgium, for a 1000 and 100 GWh profile, respectively.
+Taxes are two to three times lower in the Netherlands, eight to twenty-five times lower in France and three to nine times lower in Germany compared to the average taxes in Belgium, for a 1000 and 100 GWh profile, respectively.

 In France, industrial consumers benefit from low electricity taxes.
-Electricity taxes in France are up to ten times lower than the average of the countries in scope of the study (for a 100 GWh profile).
+Electricity taxes in France are up to fifteen times lower than the average of the other countries in scope of the study (for a 100 GWh profile).